Jooby

 }

-Jooby is based on Guice and you can access external components and resources by injecting server objects into your class.
-Most notably the Config and the Request objects, which give you access to the application configuration, the current request and the user session (with the request.session() method).
+Jooby is based on [Guice](https://github.com/google/guice) and you can access external components and resources by injecting server objects into your class.
+Most notably the `Config` and the `Request` objects, which give you access to the application configuration, the current request and the user session (with the `request.session()` method).

 actual class AddressService : IAddressService {